openhab/openhab-docs/configuration/items.md

 Group[:itemtype[:function]] groupname ["labeltext"] [<iconname>] [(group1, group2, ...)]
 ```

-- If the aggregation function is omitted, the function `EQUAL` will be used.
+- If the aggregation function is omitted, the function `EQUAL` will be used
-- If the aggregation function and `itemtype` are omitted, no group state will be aggregated from member Items.
+- If the aggregation function and `itemtype` are omitted, no group state will be aggregated from member Items

 Group state aggregation functions can be any of the following: